 “I wish I had begun here.”
 She murmured.

 “This is not the place for beginnings, sweetie.” replied her uncle.
 “This is where things end.”

 They sat away from the waves, on a dry spot, a fire crackling away between them.
-It felt so blissful – the warmth, the beauty, the silence, the peace… Could such simple adjectives ever suffice?
+It felt so blissful – silent, warm, beautiful, peaceful… Could such simple adjectives ever suffice?

 They would have to.
 She wanted just that now.
 Simple adjectives for a simple life.
 She had had enough adventure for a lifetime.

 He would need his answers.
 Of course.
 But there were just so many questions…